An Introduction to the Function of Stem Cells

 Lung Disease Treatment Option

 At this point, the cells are extracted from the patient’s body either through bone marrow or blood.
 The stem cells are then isolated by a trained professional.
-Almost immediately, the stem cells are returned to the patient either intravenously or through the use of a nebulizer.
+Almost immediately, the stem cells are returned to the patient intravenously.
 Once the cells are returned to the patient, they will begin to promote the healing of lung tissue.
 With their ability to continually replicate, the lungs grow stronger, and patients are able to breathe easier.
 The hope is not to cure lung disease, but to improve a patient’s quality of life.